Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 One unique feature of Dexter cattle is their size.
 They are one of the smallest cattle breeds, typically standing only about 3-4 feet tall at the shoulder.

-You can’t believe Dexter cattle are known for their high-quality meat and rich milk production despite their small size.
+You won’t believe Dexter cattle are known for their high-quality meat and rich milk production despite their small size.

 They also have a gentle disposition, making them popular with hobby farmers and homesteaders.